MarkusARoman/Lurch/README.md

 After creating your Shader object, you can add it to a ShaderProgram.
 > **Note:** This can only be done during instantiation.

-This allows you to install or uninstall as needed.
+After creating the shader program, you can install or uninstall it as needed.